Youth United for Community Action (YUCA) is hiring a new Executive Director!

 · Willing to challenge self to meet these desired qualifications

-To apply, please submit a resume, a cover letter and a 2 page maximum essay that answers 2 of the following:
+To apply, please submit a resume, a cover letter, three references and a 2 page maximum essay that answers 2 of the following:

 1. Why do you want to work for YUCA?